Grilled Filet Mignon

 Many folks keep their seasoning for filet mignon simple with salt and pepper.
 If you’re wanting to keep things as basic as possible, feel free to season your steaks with equal parts salt and pepper prior to grilling.

-Here’s what you’ll need to put together the steak rub (exact amounts are available in my printable recipe below):
+Here’s what you’ll need to put together the steak rub:

 And as one final option for this steak, you can also use my amazing Beef Seasoning to season your filet mignon.
-This seasoning is available for purchase from Patio Provisions, and it’s delivered straight to your door!
+Order a bottle from the Hey Grill Hey store, then have it delivered straight to your door.

 How to Grill Filet Mignon